Is Beef Tallow Better Than Vegetable Oils?

 For decades, saturated fats were vilified due to their association with increased LDL (“bad”) cholesterol levels and heart disease.
 Recent studies, however, have challenged this notion, suggesting that the relationship between saturated fat and heart disease is more complex.

 • Vegetable Oils: The high unsaturated fat content, particularly monounsaturated fats (as in olive oil), has been linked to improved heart health.
-However, oils high in omega-6 fatty acids can disrupt the omega-3 to omega-6 ratio if consumed excessively.
+However, oils high in omega-6 fatty acids can disrupt the omega-3 to omega-6 ratio if consumed excessively, potentially leading to inflammation.

 Processing and Additives

 • Vegetable Oils: Many vegetable oils undergo significant processing, including bleaching, refining, and deodorizing.
-Hydrogenated oils contain trans fats, which have been linked to various health issues.
+Hydrogenated oils contain trans fats, which have been linked to various health issues, including increased risk of heart disease and inflammation.
+Opting for cold-pressed or unrefined oils can reduce exposure to these additives.

 Environmental and Ethical Considerations